-Chlamydia is one of the most common sexually transmitted diseases (STDs).
+Chlamydia is one of the most common sexually transmitted infections (STIs).
 This is because chlamydia can spread easily, and often has no symptoms.
 Therefore, most people that have chlamydia are not even aware of it, at least in the beginning.
 Therefore, it is important to test regularly if you have had unprotected sex with new or changing sex partners.
-Luckily, this is now possible from home with Homed-IQ’s chlamydia self-test.
+Luckily, this is now possible from home with Homed-IQ’s chlamydia home test.

 What is chlamydia?

 Chlamydia is a bacterial infection that affects the sex organs, throat, or even the eyes of individuals exposed.
 As mentioned above, chlamydia mostly presents without any symptoms, which is unfortunately the reason that it often goes untreated and spreads easily.
 Luckily, it is possible to detect chlamydia with self-tests, just as the one you can buy here at Homed-IQ.
 The tests from Homed-IQ are 100% anonymous, and are shipped in discreet packaging.

 To learn more about chlamydia, read our article “What is chlamydia?“.